haxiomic/dts2hx/README.md

    The idea of generating Haxe externs from `.d.ts` files is not new, [ts2hx](https://github.com/Simn/ts2hx) for instance was started 5 years ago already.
 However, this turned out to not be viable because it implemented a TypeScript parser in Haxe.
 The maintenance effort required turned out to be too great since TypeScript is evolving quickly.

    This project takes the _opposite_ approach and hooks into the TypeScript compiler API, which simplifies future maintenance a lot.

+# Todo
+- ExternGenerator should use haxe syntax tree to build types (rather than a string)